scott-griffiths/bitstring/trunk/doc/creation.rst

 Compact format strings
 ^^^^^^^^^^^^^^^^^^^^^^

-Another option when using pack is to use a format specifier similar to those used in the ``struct`` and ``array`` modules.
+Another option when using pack is to use a format specifier similar to those used in the :mod:`struct` and :mod:`array` modules.
 These consist of a character to give the endianness, followed by more single characters to give the format.

 The endianness character must start the format string and unlike in the struct module it is not optional: